Sea cucumber fishery

 The commercial sea cucumber (beche-de-mer) fishery area consists of all tidal waters east of longitude 142°31'49"E between latitude 10°41'S and latitude 26°S (parallel to the southern limit of Tin Can Bay).
 In practice, however, waters south of the Great Barrier Reef are rarely fished.

-The fishery is designated by the fishery symbol B1.
+The fishery operates under the fishery symbol B1.

 The major commercially harvested sea cucumber species include: